UKCloud/documentation/articles/azure/azs-how-create-vm-ps.md

 toc_mdlink: azs-how-create-vm-ps.md
 ---

-# How to create a virtual machine with PowerShell
+# How to create a virtual machine using PowerShell

 ## Overview